google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-offline-web-app/index.markdown

 ### What you'll learn

 * How to add a basic Service Worker to an existing project.
-* A brief overview of Service Worker Lifecycle
+* A brief overview of the Service Worker Lifecycle
 * A simple offline caching strategy

 ### What you'll need